CMSgov/bluebutton-site-static/_pages/developers.md

 The UserInfo endpoint is an OAuth 2.0 Protected Resource that returns information about an authenticated user.

 Note that users can choose to allow or deny access to the UserInfo endpoint in the Medicare.gov authorization flow.
-For more information, go to [Scopes](https://bluebutton.cms.gov/developers/#scopes){:target="_blank"}.
+For more information, go to [Scopes](#scopes).

 `HTTP GET /connect/userinfo`